ap211unitech/fundfusion/README.md

 # FundFusion

-FundFusion is a Decentralized crowdfunding platform built on the blockchain, leveraging Next.js for the frontend and Solidity for smart contract development.
-This project enables users to create new campaigns, edit/delete it, donate to any active campaign, get refund (if campaign didn't met the target amount)
+FundFusion is a decentralized crowdfunding platform that empowers users to create, manage, and contribute to campaigns transparently.
+Campaign owners can withdraw funds from the smart contract, and contributors can claim refunds under specific conditions.
+Admins can manage categories for better campaign organization.

+Built with a robust tech stack, FundFusion ensures a secure and seamless user experience with features like user-friendly forms, real-time updates, and blockchain transparency.

 Check out the FundFusion Demo [here]().